Ladysnake/PlayerAbilityLib/README.md

 A lightweight library to provide compatibility between mods that make use of player abilities.

+*credits to Chloe Dawn for some of the API design*

 ## Adding PAL to your project

 You can add the library by inserting the following in your `build.gradle` :